ydahal1/ydahal1/jokes.md

-Why do we tell actors to “break a leg?”
-Because every play has a cast.
+Why don't skeletons ride roller coasters?
+They don't have the stomach for it.

 [
-Sun Nov  9 00:30:44 UTC 2025
+Mon Nov 10 00:30:14 UTC 2025
  ]